coderek/geek-reader/README.md

-# Geek Reader (Currently under re-design and re-architecting.
+> (Currently under re-design and re-architecting.
 It will be built using Django framework and integrate with other apps of mine)

+# Geek Reader

 This is yet another online feed reader. [http://geek-reader.herokuapp.com/](http://geek-reader.herokuapp.com/) The unique thing about Geek Reader is that its functions are designed towards geeky readers.